mdeber/browser_shot_plotter/README.md

 `rtracklayer` and/or `BRGenomics` can be used to import `bigWig`, `bedGraphs`, or `bam` files as `GRanges` objects for plotting.

-The main plotting function can take any number of `GRanges` objects, lists of `GRanges` objects, or `GRangesList` objects as arguments.
-The only important distinction is that data within the same list will share the same y-axis scaling.

 ``` r
 ps_ctrl_granges <- import_bigWig("~/path/to/plus.bw",
                                  "~/path/to/minus.bw",
                                  genome = "hg19")
 # etc
 ```

-And we'll group data sharing y-axis scaling into the same list.
-The names given to these list elements will be used for plotting.
+The main plotting function can take any number of `GRanges` objects, lists of `GRanges` objects, or `GRangesList` objects as arguments.
+The only important distinction is that data within the same list will share the same y-axis scaling.

 ``` r
 PROseq <- list("WT PROseq" = ps_ctrl_granges,